-Annlication .
-Applied Application : Applied Explanation on application of the practice : The Board and the AC place great emphasises on suitability, objectivity and independence of the Group's external auditors. processes The Board is committed in ensuring the independence of the external auditors.
+Application : Applied Explanation on : application of the practice The Board and the AC place great emphasises on suitability, objectivity and independence of the Group's external auditors.
+The Board is committed in ensuring the independence of the external auditors.
 Accordingly, significant attention is directed toward the appropriateness of the external auditors to perform services other than statutory/financial audit.
 The Board had on 17 August 2012 approved the Policy on Audit and Non-Audit Services Provided by External Auditors ("Policy") to ensure that the suitability, independence and objectivity of the external auditors are not compromised.
 The Policy sets forth the procedures with respect to the engagement of the external auditors to perform audit, audit-related and non-audit services for the Group.
 The Policy also stipulates the guidance on audit and non-audit services that may be undertaken by the external auditors as well as the prohibited services that may not be provided by the external auditors and the criteria and approval procedures in dealing with audit and non-audit services.
-In compliance with BNM's Guidelines on external auditors, the AC is required to assess the qualifications, independence and performance of the external auditors.
-The AC is also required to recommend to the Board on the proposed appointment of the engagement partners and the concurring partner, and ensures that there is a rotation on the said partners at least once every 5 years.
-The appointment and re-appointment of the external auditors, engagement partners and concurring partner will be reviewed by the AC and the recommendation from the AC will be tabled to the Board for consideration prior to the same being presented to the shareholders for approval.
+The Policy is available on the Company's website (under the Corporate Governance section).
+In compliance with BNM's Guidelines on External Auditors, the AC is required to assess the qualifications, independence and performance of the external auditors.
+The AC is also required to recommend to the Board on the proposed appointment of the engagement partner and the concurring partner, and ensures that there is a rotation on the said partners at least once every five years.
+The appointment and re-appointment of the external auditors, engagement partner and concurring partner will be reviewed by the AC and the recommendation from the AC will be tabled to the Board for consideration.
+The appointment and re-appointment of the external auditors will be presented to the shareholders for approval.

 Areas of assessment include, among others, the level of knowledge, capabilities, experience and quality of previous work, level of engagement, ability to perform the audit work within the agreed timeframe, adequacy in audit coverage, effectiveness in planning and conduct of audit, ability to provide constructive observations and independence (collective referred to as "Evaluation Criteria").